 If you are unable to come to campus on Thursdays, call our office at 206-543-2550 and discuss your situation with an adviser.
 You can also email questions to email@example.com.
 (Email admissions questions to firstname.lastname@example.org.)

 If you have already decided on a major, it may be more appropriate to contact a department adviser.

 If you are interested in entering the UW as a freshman, you should work with the counselors in UW Admissions.

 Outside of academics, what support for students is available?

 - The Counseling Center provides personal and career counseling, and also offers study-skills workshops.

-- The Career Center can help you with career planning and searching for a job.
+- The Career Center can help you with career planning and job searching.
 They offer many workshops and career fairs.

-- Financial Aid advisers can provide information about the types of financial aid available and how to apply.
+- The Financial Aid department can provide information about the types of financial aid available and how to apply.

-- International student advisers provide assistance with navigating the F-1 and J-1 student visa benefits and restrictions.
+- International Student Services staff provide assistance with navigating the F-1 and J-1 student visa benefits and restrictions.